Hosting An Event

 Consider a training workshop for event security for students who will be working these events.
 The Campus Safety officer in charge of the event will brief all student workers about appropriate safety and emergency procedures at the pre-event meeting.

 Unless other arrangements are made before the performance, no one other than performers and College officials shall be allowed on the stage during the performance.
 Any event that does not adhere to this policy may be terminated.

 Barriers may have to be used at some events to keep the crowd a safe distance from the stage.

 Dereliction of Duty Sanctions

-An Skidmore Student Club is only as strong and reliable as their weakest member or worker.
-Ultimately, it is the sponsor/host that is held responsible for any shortcomings in its event staffing.
+A Skidmore student club is only as strong and reliable as its weakest member or worker.
+Ultimately, it is the sponsor/host who is held responsible for any shortcomings in its event staffing.
 If an individual or individuals abandon any staffing post, the club must immediately provide replacements.
 There are no acceptable excuses for failure to maintain minimum staffing.
-Therefore it is wise to plan for several dedicated back-up staff in case of delay, illness, or dereliction of duty by others.
+Therefore it is wise to plan for several dedicated backup staff in case of delay, illness or dereliction of duty by others.
 In advance, optimally during initial planning and reinforced throughout the process, make sure everyone in your club agrees to contribute to the event you are sponsoring.
 As hosts, you accept these tasks and responsibilities.

-Professional staff, in conjunction with College Facilities and appropriate College risk mangers, encourage all students to use good judge and take all necessary precautions when event planning.
+Professional staff, in conjunction with College Facilities and appropriate College risk mangers, encourage all students to use good judgment and take all necessary precautions when planning events.
 At times, students may be asked to volunteer to, but not limited to, move furniture, break down a stage, and clean up after an event.
-Should a student have physical limitations and/or does not feel comfortable completing the task at hand, once the professional staff member has been advised - accommodations will be made that are within the student’s abilities.
-Students are encouraged to make a professional staff member aware of any/all concerns related to maintaining a healthy and safe college environment for all.
+Should a student have physical limitations and/or does not feel comfortable completing the task at hand, once the professional staff member has been advised, accommodations will be made that are within the student’s abilities.
+Students are encouraged to make a professional staff member aware of any and all concerns related to maintaining a healthy and safe college environment for all.